MarcelloVendruscolo/WhereIsCroc/README.md

 # WhereIsCroc
 Second assignment of the Artificial Intelligence course (1DL340) at Uppsala University.
-The concept of hidden Markov models and associated algorithms are exercised in this assignment.
+The concept of hidden Markov models (HMMs) and associated algorithms are exercised in this assignment.

+The task in this assignment is to implement a control system to find out the location of Croc—a crocodile—given a sequence of observable variables (e.g., salinity, phosphate and nitrogen readings of different waterhole).
+The dynamic probabilities of Croc being at different waterholes is modeled through hidden Markov model.
+Forward probabilities technique is utilised to estimate the state of Croc at each round.
+All moves of Croc and tourists are modeled by an uniform distribution.
+There are also other matters that significantly affect the performance of the game, such as the implementation of a moving algorithm.
+Examine the package's help documentation for details.